fcbsd/stuffc/README.md

 In addition to these two texts I will also be diving into: [Hacking: The Art Of Exploitation by Jon Erickson](https://www.nostarch.com/hacking2.htm) and Building Open Source Network Security Tools by Mike D. Schiffman.

 I've also added a kilo directory which follows the [Build Your Own Editor tutorial](http://viewsourcecode.org/snaptoken/kilo/index.html).

+This repository also has C that I come across in [tweets](https://twitter.com/fcbsd) some of which I might retweet.